-I am sure you will agree with me when I say Frank Sinatra’s songs are synonymous with love songs.
-A true Sinatra fan, I am sure, has his or her very favorite Sinatra love song.
+You will agree with me when I say Frank Sinatra is synonymous with love songs.
+A true fan holds his or her favorite Sinatra love song to heart.

 “Look to Your Heart” is the third collection album of Frank Sinatra singles and B-sides with long-time collaborator Nelson Riddle.
-The album is a fine example of those favorite torch songs sung by Sinatra.
+The Frank Sinatra album is an example of those favorite torch songs sung by Sinatra.

 From Here to Eternity

-After listening to this album for awhile, one notices the eclectic arrangement of songs.
-None really fit together, but each song is a sensual pleasure in itself.
+After listening to the album a couple of times, I noticed the diverse arrangement of songs.
+None fit together, but each song is a sensual pleasure in itself.
 One can’t help but appreciate Sinatra’s versatility as a singer with such songs as the uplifting and rhythmic "Same Old Saturday Night” to the whimsical and delicate “Fairy Tale.”
-The fact that the collection reached the Top Ten, there is compact disc reissued of this album, aside from The Capitol Years disc box set.
-All of the tracks exist in the box set The Complete Capitol Singles Collection.
+The fact that the collection reached the Top Ten, the album became available as a reissued compact disc, aside from The Capitol Years disc box set.
+All of the tracks exist in the box set .
+The Complete Capitol Singles Collection

-With that said, I have to admit “My Favorite Valentine” song by Sinatra is very appropriate for today.
-A perfect way to say “I love you” -- a perfect gift for any Sinatra fan.
+With that said, I have to admit “My Favorite Valentine” song by Sinatra is appropriate for today.
+A perfect way to say “I love you” -- a gift for any Sinatra fan.

 “Strangers in the Night” was released through Reprise Records in 1966 by Frank Sinatra, continuing his celebration of his come back to the #1 spot at the pop album charts starting in the middle of the 1960s.

-It is the last album Sinatra will ever work with long-serving arranger and conductor Nelson Riddle.
+It is the last album he will produce with long-serving arranger and conductor Nelson Riddle.

 Jonathan Schwartz of WNEW wrote this about Nelsen Riddle (I edited his quote for clarity):

-“Billie Holiday, Frank Sinatra, Louis Armstrong and Nelson Riddle stand, in my judgment, at the spine of American popular music.
+“Billie Holiday, Frank Sinatra, Louis Armstrong, and Nelson Riddle stand, in my judgment, at the spine of American popular music.
 Nelson's voice, like the others, changed our thinking, pushed us forward, addressed us with startling originality.
 The scope of his talent dwarfs all other arrangers.
-His obvious pleasure in delegating authority-to the oboe, flute, bass trombone, muted trumpet, organ, bassoon, vibraphone-while still remaining in full control of his administration; his overseeing without overstating the strings; his own private melodies that whisper respectfully under the Gershwin or Kern or Rodgers on the table; his out and out passion that informs every bar of every arrangement.
+His obvious pleasure in delegating authority-to the oboe, flute, bass trombone, muted trumpet, organ, bassoon, vibraphone-while still remaining in full control of his administration.
+He is overseeing without overstating the strings.
+His own private melodies that whisper respectfully under the Gershwin or Kern or Rodgers on the table.
+His out and out passion that informs every bar of every arrangement.
 All these things are actively combined in the immense body of work that stands as one of the great achievements in American arts.
 To find that Nelson, personally, is a droll, tender, reclusive and richly intelligent fellow, adds a special kind of luster to my fondness for him, devotion to him.
 The book you are holding is about music.
 There is no more qualified an author available…Anywhere.”

 Strangers in the Night

-“Strangers in the Night” combines popular hits like "Downtown" and “Call Me”.
+“Strangers in the Night” blends popular Sinatra favorites like "Downtown" and “Call Me.”

-The listening pleasure is balancing big band with popular instrumentation.
-“Strangers in the Night” knocked the Beatles off the charts, and made it to the pop single charts as #1, knocking the Beatles from the charts, and “Summer Wind” gradually evolved into a timeless classic even achieving a more permanent commercial success comparing to its forerunner.
+“Strangers in the Night” knocked the Beatles off the charts, and made it to #1 on the pop singles charts, and “Summer Wind” gradually evolved into a timeless classic, achieving a more permanent commercial success compared to its forerunner.
 The song was heard on television commercials and played while the credits rolled for the movie The Pope of Greenwich Village.

 The album received two Grammys for Sinatra, including Best Male Vocal and Best Record of the Year.
 The album became certified platinum with 1 million copies sold in the U.S. alone.

-Riddle used horns, strings and an organ making an easy swinging rhythm while Sinatra sings in a relaxed mood, feeling confident and jazzy delivering a sensational gust of breathtaking vocals, appealing to Sinatra’s steadfast fans while attracting pop radio.
+Riddle used horns, strings, and an organ, making a swinging rhythm while Sinatra sings in a relaxed mood, feeling confident, and jazzy delivering a sensational gust of breathtaking vocals.
+The album appealed to Sinatra’s faithful fans, attracting pop radio.

 What Do You Think?

-The 1966 album was produced by Sonny Burke and release through Reprise Records with Frank Sinatra working once again with Nelson Riddle as the arranger and conductor.
+Sonny Burke produced the 1966 album and released it through Reprise Records with Frank Sinatra working once again with Nelson Riddle as the arranger and conductor.

-Sonny Burke was mostly known for being the musical director of Reprise Records and producing many of Sinatra's albums.
+Burke was mostly known for being the musical director of Reprise Records and producing many of Frank Sinatra albums.
 He graduated from Duke University in 1937.
 While at Duke University, he formed a big jazz band called Duke Ambassadors.
 He led the band until he graduated.

-Burke became a big band leader in New York in the 1930s and 1940s.
-It was during the 1940s and 1950s he started working as an arranger for bands like Charlie Spivak and Jimmy Dorsey bands.
+Burke became a bandleader for big bands in New York in the 1930s and 1940s.
+During the 1940s and 1950s, he worked as an arranger for bands like Charlie Spivak and Jimmy Dorsey.

 Burke teamed up with Peggy Lee and wrote the songs to Disney's Lady and the Tramp.
 He even wrote songs with John Elliot for Disney's Toot, Whistle, Plunk, and Boom, which won the 1953 Oscar for Best Short Animated Feature.